joesanfilippo/rtd_ontime_departure/README.md

 ### Modified Null Hypotheses
 Since there is such a drastic difference between the 2019Q3 goal and current state, it might be better to estimate what would be a good goal for RTD to set for their routes?
 We can use the same statistical analysis to see what on-time service % would still be above the current state but within reach for significant improvement.
-For this experiment, I wanted to solve for a Null Probability given my conditions:
+For this experiment, I wanted to solve for a Null probability given my conditions:

 $$\large n=\text{Observed number of stops}$$
-$$\large H_A=\text{Observed on-time departure}$$
+$$\large \mu_A=\text{Observed on-time departure rate}$$
 $$\large \alpha=0.003$$
 $$\large \beta=0.20$$
 $$\large Power=0.80$$

-Given the above parameters I am able to solve for the difference between the observed on-time departure and the null hypothesis on-time departure.
+Given the above parameters I am able to solve for the difference between the observed on-time departure rate and the null hypothesis on-time departure rate.
 When I did this, I came up with the following 3 values for System wide, Light Rail, and Bus routes:

 $$\large H_{0_{system}}: \text{On Time Service >= 81.29\%}$$
 $$\large H_{0_{\text{light rail}}}: \text{On Time Service >= 86.60\%}$$
 $$\large H_{0_{\text{bus}}}: \text{On Time Service >= 81.05\%}$$

 These can be used by RTD to set attainable goals that will have a significant impact on the current state of on-time departures across the system.
+The difference between $H_0$ and $H_A$ is only a fraction of a percent in most cases, showing how small of a change you need for a significant difference when you have such a large number of observations.

+&nbsp;

 <!-- ![Modified Null Hypothesis](images/modified_null_hypothesis.png) -->